This annotated list is regularly getting out of date

 Main findings: If you expose human learners to a language with an alternation, like singular buk / plural butSi; singular mak / plural matSi etc. learn the alternation better if they also encounter a lot of pairs like singular blitS / plural blitSi.
 However, they learn the alternation worse if they encounter a lot of pairs like singular blip / plural blipi or singular blit / plural blitiLearners also often produce blutSi from blut and bluptSi from blup.

 Theory: Learners are acquiring sublexical constructions like ‘plural = …tSi‘.
 These constructions are gradually becoming more specific: start out with ”plural = …i“, which is satisfied with producing bluk from bluki; then, acquire ‘plural = …tSi‘, which is satisfied with producing bluktSi from bluk; then acquire ‘plural = …VtSi‘, which requires bluk to be changed into blutSi.
-The constructions are competing with a tendency to repeat the articulatory gestures comprising the known, singular form.
+The constructions are competing with a tendency to repeat the articulatory gestures comprising the known, singular form (and other forms that come to mind during production).
 So, the [k] of bluk wants to surface in the plural.
 A strong, and specific construction is required to override [k]’s desire to be expressed.
 This is how you get bluptSi from blup, which satisfies both ‘plural = …tSi‘ and the perseveratory pressure to keep the [p] of blup.
 Reusing as much of the known form as you can is argued to be functional (improving performance of children as well as connectionist models).

 See also: